woodyx218/Complete-Lasso-Diagram_AMP/README.md

 ## Our work, 2020
 ![After our work](after_ours.jpg)

+An important implication of our result is that, in some cases, high TPP automatically guarantees low FDP for Lasso.

 # Description of Files
 If you want to plot the complete Lasso TPP-FDP trade-off diagram, all you need to change is line 98 and 99 for different sparsity (eps) and sampling ratio (delta).